sorokina-ea/jenkins_terraform_ansible/README.md

 ```
 $ terraform plan
 ```
-OR if you would like to pass variables directly to the script against usage of .tfvars file
+OR if you would like to pass variables directly to the script against usage of terraform.tfvars file
 ```
 $ terraform plan -var private_key_path = <path_to_your_private_key> -var public_key_path = <path_to_your_public_key>
 ```